rackerlabs/rackspace-how-to/content/cloud-servers/installing-python-novaclient-on-windows.md

     pip install rackspace-novaclient python-novaclient==3.3.0

 The "rackspace-novaclient" is a metapackage that causes pip to install the client and all Rackspace extensions for the client.
 If you have any problems with the metapackage, use pip to install the "python-novaclient" and "rackspace-auth-openstack" packages individually.

-When the installs finish, close the command window.
+When the installations finish, close the command window.

 ### Install with other python distributions